What is the difference between a hard hike and a major expedition to, say, the North Pole? Apart from the cold.

 And it’s going to be brutal.
 To survive you’re going to need shelter, which is why you carry a 5-season tent.
 But you might also need to build a snow wall to prevent the full force of the coming storm from battering your tent into oblivion.

 Once you’ve built a wall, grab your ski poles and use them to reinforce the walls of your tent.
-A tent collapse is a very worst nightmare you have.
+A tent collapse is the very worst nightmare you have.

 And get warm.
 Crawl inside your sleeping bag, zip up, and ride out the growling beast.